sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
 Primarily made as a side project to help me learn Go.
-I do not recommend using it in production in its current state.

 ## Supported operating systems and CPU architectures